 Flax joined Watsi on September 19th, 2016.
-Four years ago, Flax became the 2252nd member to automatically support a new Watsi patient every month.
-Since then, 4,220 more people have become monthly donors!
-Flax's most recent donation traveled 8,500 miles to support Rhoda, a girl from Kenya, to fund mobility-restoring leg surgery.
+Six years ago, Flax joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Flax's most recent donation traveled 8,500 miles to support Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.